About the Continuing the Journey Together….

-The Journey Together St. Thomas-Elgin Truth and Reconciliation Project (JTSTE) is a local project in St. Thomas-Elgin that is funded by the Ministry of Education (EDU).
-The JTSTE project goal is to develop a local grant application that will enhance access to culturally relevant, Indigenous-led early years programs and services off-reserve, including child care and child and family programs.
-This JTSTE is a collaborative project, working with people from our community along with program and service delivery organizations to identify immediate and long-term opportunities important to the region.
+The original Journey Together St. Thomas-Elgin Truth and Reconciliation Project (JTSTE) was a local project in St. Thomas-Elgin that was funded by the Ministry of Education (EDU).
+The JTSTE project goal was to develop a local grant application that would have enhanced access to culturally relevant, Indigenous-led early years programs and services off-reserve, including child care and child and family programs.
+This JTSTE was a collaborative project, working with people from our community along with program and service delivery organizations to identify immediate and long-term opportunities important to the region.
+Want to know even more details, Tap/Click Here for the Whole Story

-Additionally, we have a Facebook project page and are also using other social media such as Twitter (@jtste2017) to work collaboratively and effectively in trying to reach all the people from the St. Thomas-Elgin Indigenous community, who would like to help or provide feedback for the JTSTE project.
+Additionally, we have a Facebook Page and are also using other social media such as Twitter (@jtste2017) to work collaboratively and effectively in trying to reach all the people from the St. Thomas-Elgin Indigenous community, who would like to know more about what is happening at the Destination Church in St. Thomas as they continue to work with the Indigenous community to create a Family Friendship Centre.

 - Bring more of an understanding about the legacy of residential schools to our region